mheadd/rest-api/README.md

 This project is a basic REST API built with Node.js and Express.
 It provides a simple example endpoint for demonstration purposes.

+**Note:** This project is an experiment using Visual Studio Code and GitHub Copilot to do "vibe coding"—rapid, AI-assisted development and iteration.

 ## Getting Started

 1. Install dependencies: